jeevanbgc/molecularGlues/README.md

 `bash split_results.sh`

 ## STEP 4: Analysis; select the best docking pose (loweest docking score kcal/mol), visualize the protein-ligand interaction fingerprints
-### autodock_results_view.ipynb will combine the protein and ligand to a single PDB
+autodock_results_view.ipynb will combine the protein and ligand to a single PDB

 `cd ../analysis`

 `bash autodock_results.sh`

 ## STEP 5: Check the docked poses, sterocenters using Posebusters
-### Save the bioactive conformation of ligand from the PDB that will be used as reference to calculate the RMSD.
+Save the bioactive conformation of ligand from the PDB that will be used as reference to calculate the RMSD.

 `cd ../analysis`

 `bash posebuster.sh`

-## STEP 6: FEP Calculation
+## STEP 6: FEP Calculation; Docking provides the best pose of the BTK design; FEP calculation prioritize these deisgns

 `cd ../fep`